-It does not quite any device, but it certainly supports a lot of them and this is essential for ensuring that your website works well on everything.
+It does not quite emulate every device, but it certainly supports a lot of them and this is essential for ensuring that your website works well on everything.

 These days people access the web on desktop computers, mobile phones and tablets running Windows, macOS, iOS and Android.
 Mobile access is rising and making sure your website works on handheld devices cannot be ignored.

 Blisk could be used as your main web browser because it is built on Chromium, which is the same engine that powers Google Chrome browser.

 However, Blisk browser is aimed at website developers and blog owners that want to check that their site is compatible with mobile devices.
 It should be your second browser, not your main one.

 More than one browser can be installed on your computer, so no matter whether you are an Edge, Chrome or Firefox fan, add Blisk and use it whenever you want to check that your website is working properly.
 (Don't have a website?
 Read Where to start blogging, website building and 11 essential points when choosing web hosting.)